jeenusimon-git/CBA-Tech-Assessment-TransactionParser/readme.md

-- SZ  [ represents the start of a transaction item (ex: Line1)  or you can take smh [record as the start of a transaction ]SZ à represents the end of a transaction (ex: Line29) With this you should be able to identify how many transactions in this sample input file You will have to create separate csv/excel file for each transaction (Note: All the transactions might not have the same keys)
+- SZ  [ represents the start of a transaction item (ex: Line1)  or you can take smh [record as the start of a transaction ]SZ à represents the end of a transaction (ex: Line29) With this you should be able to identify how many transactions in this sample input file You will have to create separate csv/excel file for each transaction (Note: All the transactions might not have the same keys.)

 - You can ignore any line which contains [record as this line doesn’t hold key or value With this while you parse the sample file you should get the below keys and values (listed only few for your understanding)